 There are a wide variety of scrubbers available in the marketplace, which can make it difficult to determine which scrubber best fits your unique application.

-In areas with larger square footage, ride on floor scrubbers are ideal as they are consistent in speed.
-With the ability to sit while cleaning, the operator will not slow down and less breaks will be required of the operator.
+In areas with large square footage, ride on floor scrubbers are ideal because they run at a consistent in speed.
+With the ability to sit while cleaning an operator needs fewer breaks than they might with a walk-behind scrubber.
 The CT230, for example, has the ability to clean 58,000 square feet per hour and 192,000 square feet per charge.

-Using a CT230 in a larger area, such as industry cleaning in a warehouse or cleaning larger areas like gyms, much less time will be required compared to mopping, in which only 1,667 square feet can be cleaned per hour (ISSA Cleaning Study).
+Using a CT230 in a large area, like industry cleaning in a warehouse or cleaning a large area like a gym requires less time than to mopping, in which only 1,667 square feet can be cleaned per hour (ISSA Cleaning Study).
 The CT160 and CT230 floor scrubbers are available with cylindrical heads, which allows for a sweeping (only for smaller debris) while the floor is being scrubbed.

-There are often times, though, where smaller surfaces need to be cleaned and where larger ride on floor scrubbers will not fit.
-In those scenarios, walk behind floor scrubbers are ideal.
-IPC Eagle’s compact floor scrubber line features small turn radiuses that allow the machine to squeeze into and turn around in narrow, congested spaces, as well as adjustable handles that can fold down, allowing for the cleaning of under tables, desks or other lower surfaces.
+There are often times, though, where smaller surfaces need to be cleaned where large ride on floor scrubbers won’t fit.
+For these areas you’ll want a walk behind floor scrubber.
+IPC’s compact floor scrubber line features small turn radiuses that allow machines to squeeze into and turn around in narrow spaces.
+Our walk behind floor scrubbers also have adjustable handles that fold down so you can clean of under tables, desks, and other low surfaces.

 Why should you consider adding commercial floor scrubbers to your cleaning equipment inventory?

 Cleaning with an automatic floor scrubbers leaves your floors cleaner and dryer than cleaning with a mop and bucket.
 You’ll prevent the risk of slips and falls and improve the appearance of your facility.
 All in far less time than you’d spend cleaning the old fashioned way.